Mellissa Channell-Watkins

-Mellissa Channell-Watkins (born December 16, 1994) is a Canadian professional ice hockey defenceman for the Vancouver Goldeneyes of the Professional Women's Hockey League (PWHL).
-She previously played for the Minnesota Frost of the PWHL and the Toronto Furies of the Canadian Women's Hockey League (CWHL).
+Mellissa Channell-Watkins (born December 16, 1994) is an American-Canadian professional ice hockey player who is a defender for PWHL Detroit of the Professional Women's Hockey League (PWHL).
+She previously played for the Minnesota Frost and Vancouver Goldeneyes of the PWHL and the Toronto Furies of the Canadian Women's Hockey League (CWHL).
 She played college ice hockey at Wisconsin.

 Early life

-Channell was born and raised in Canada before moving to Michigan to play hockey.
+Channell was born in Everett, Washington and moved to Michigan at a young age.
+She moved to Seattle for grades four and five, and then later back to Michigan.
 She played two years with the Detroit Little Caesars U-16 program, and one year with the Little Caesar's U-19 team that won the state championship her freshman year of high school.
+In grades 11 and 12, she moved to Oakville, Ontario.
 She then played for the Burlington Barracudas of the Provincial Women's Hockey League for two seasons, where she recorded seven goals and 30 assists in 57 games.

+Playing career

-College career
+College

 Channell began her collegiate career with the Wisconsin Badgers during the 2013–14 season.
 During her freshman year, she appeared in all 38 games and recorded two goals and ten assists.
 During the 2014–15 season, in her sophomore year, she recorded three goals and 17 assists in 36 games.
 During the 2015–16 season, in her junior year, she recorded three goals and 12 assists in 37 games.
 During the 2016–17 season, in her senior year, she recorded three goals and 14 assists in 36 games.
 On March 17, 2017, during the 2017 NCAA Frozen Four semifinal game against Boston College, she scored the game-winning goal with 17 seconds remaining to send Wisconsin to the championship game.